elastic/ansible-beats/README.md

 - output_conf - Output configuration.
 Should be defined as a map - see Example playbook below.
 Map is serialized into output section of beat config.
 Defaults to "{"elasticsearch":{"hosts":["localhost:9200"]}}".
 - beats_pid_dir - Location of beats pid file.
 Defaults to "/var/run".
 - beats_conf_dir: - Location of conf directory for beats configuration file.
 Defaults to "/etc/{{beat}}".
+- version_lock: Locks the installed version if set to true, thus preventing other processes from updating.
+This will not impact the roles ability to update the beat on subsequent runs (it unlocks and re-locks if required).
+Defaults to true.

 Dependencies
 ------------